shafiaahmed/recipe-database-cli/README.md

 Database File Location:
-- The filename for the sqlite3 database is 'recipes.db' which is located in the 'Database Folder'
+- The filename for the sqlite3 database is 'totalrecipes.db' which is located in the 'Database Folder'

 Install Instructions:
-- Ensure sqlite3 is installed
+- Ensure sqlite3 is installed.
+If not installed, you can download it from the [SQlite official website](https://www.sqlite.org/)
-- Install python3 if needed
+- Ensure python3 is installed.
+If not installed, you can download it from the [Python official website](https://www.python.org/downloads/)

 Launch Instructions:
-- To launch the program, change to the directory where final_project.py is saved
+- To launch the program, change to the directory where db_project.py is saved
-- Then enter the command: 'python3 final_project.py'
+- Then enter the command: 'python3 db_project.py'

 Testing Instructions: